 A HEPA vacuum and HEPA air purifier really work together to clean your home, but each has it’s own function.
 If you are looking to remove allergens, small dust particles, mold, smoke, odors and other airborne allergens, a HEPA air purifier is your best bet.
 If your floors are dirty, then obviously a vacuum cleaner is the way to go.
 Anyone looking to clean both your air and floors, separate units are a must.

-To find true HEPA filtration and remove the small, harmful airborne particulates from your home, browse our full selection of high-performance residential air purifiers.
+To find HEPA filtration and remove the small, harmful airborne particulates from your home, browse our full selection of high-performance residential air purifiers.

 Other articles related to HEPA: